 Fixing A Vacuum Leak

 All manufacturers will have a model number printed on a sticker placed on the body or on the engine.
 Have a poke around, you’ll find it.
 Most engine manufacturers will stamp the model numbers in an accessible area.
 Briggs & Stratton stamp their numbers on the metal engine cover.

-A new carburetor comes with new inlet gaskets, I like to fit original parts, they fit and are guaranteed.
+A new carburetor comes with new inlet gaskets, I like to fit original parts where I can, they fit and are guaranteed.